Luxury EBC Trek with Helicopter Return

 Luxury Everest Base Camp Trek with Helicopter Return Cost

 The 12 day Luxury Everest Base Camp Trek with Helicopter Return usually costs between USD 3,000 and USD 4,500 per person.
 It depends on the season, group size, and degree of luxury services selected.
-The cost includes first-class comfort, a five-star hotel in Kathmandu, luxury lodges along the way, gourmet meals, experienced guides, and an incredible helicopter ride back from the mountains.
+The cost includes first-class comfort, a five-star hotel in Kathmandu, luxury lodges along the way, well sourced meals, experienced guides, and an incredible helicopter ride back from the mountains.
 The price may appear excessive but it truly represents the premium experience.

 Typically, the Luxury EBC trek with Helicopter Return Tour package covers all meals (breakfast, lunch, and dinner), luxury lodging throughout the trek, the flights between Kathmandu and Lukla and helicopter return.
 Additionally, you will receive support from qualified guides and porters, airport transfers, required permits (for Khumbu Municipality and Sagarmatha National Park), and emergency support if necessary.